-Michael Tsai Ping SZE, Director (Age: 77)
+Mr Michael Tsai Ping SZE, Director (Age: 78)

 Mr Sze, FCA (Eng. & Wales), FCCA, FCPA, has been an INED of the Company since 2007.
-He also serves as chairman of the Audit Committee and Remuneration Committee as well as a member of the Nomination Committee.
+He also serves as chairman of the Remuneration Committee as well as a member of the Audit Committee and Nomination Committee.
 Mr Sze has over 30 years of experience in the financial and securities field.
 He graduated with a Master of Laws (LLM) Degree from The University of Hong Kong.
 He was a former member of The Securities and Futures Appeals Tribunal.
-He was also a former council member and member of the Main Board Listing Committee of The Stock Exchange of Hong Kong Limited.
+He was also a former council member and listing committee member of the Main Board Listing Committee of the Stock Exchange.
 Mr Sze was formerly an INED of Greentown until his resignation in April 2020.

-Brian See King TANG, Director (Age: 73)
+Mr Brian See King TANG, Director (Age: 74)